 The Marshall Stanmore provides vintage, guitar amp styling that is certain to jazz up your living room, and (not surprisingly) excels at making guitars sound great.
-However, it also fairly expensive, so much so that you could get something like the Bose SoundTouch 20 or the Sonos PLAY:3 for a similar price.
+However, it also fairly expensive, so much so that you could get something like the Bose SoundTouch 20 for a similar price.
 Both of these speakers have more versatile sound profiles that make a wider range of music sound better.
 If you love the styling and mostly listen to guitar-heavy music, the Stanmore is a worthy purchase, but for most people there are better options available.

 Pros: Guitar amp design, loud